This blog may contain affiliate links. Read our disclosure policy for more info.

 Punta Mita is a peninsula north of Puerto Vallarta known for its stunning beaches.
 There are lots of fancy resorts here, however, there is also a small town with a public beach area that you can enjoy on a day trip from Puerto Vallarta.

 Some of the best things to do in Punta Mita include:

 - Go surfing – There are some great waves in Punta Mita for both beginner and intermediate surfers.
 You can rent a board right at the beach or even sign up for a lesson.

 - Horseback riding – I did this 1.5-hour tour, and I really enjoyed it.
 We rode to Litibu Beach, right near Punta Mita, traveling through the jungle before arriving at the beach.
 Afterward, we did a quick tequila tasting.
 For me, the short tour was enjoyable, and I thought it was great value for money.
 The horse was well cared for and in great shape.
 On top of that, our guide was 10/10!

 - Eat amazing seafood – We enjoyed a huge seafood platter right on the beach the last time we visited Punta Mita.
-Grab yoruself a seat at once of the beachfront restaurants and enjoy fresh seafood with a cocktail in hand.
+Grab yourself a seat at one of the beachfront restaurants and enjoy fresh seafood with a cocktail in hand.
 Punta Mita is all about relaxation!

 9. La Cruz Market

 The La Cruz Market is a seasonal local market that is home to over 200 vendors.
 You can find food, art, crafts, jewelry, glass blowing, finger-painted tiles, and more here.
 The best part is it’s all made by locals.

 It’s also one of the best places to pick up fresh seafood right from the marina!
 I recommend coming hungry, because there are plenty of great food options.
 Better yet, enjoy your food along with amazing views and live music!

 Markets are a great way to get a better cultural understanding of the place you’re visiting, so if you have the chance to experience one I always recommend it.